KDE/documentation-develop-kde-org/content/hig/simple_by_default.md

 - Condense related buttons into a single one that opens a menu.
 - Group related features or controls and put them on separate pages.
-- In Kirigami apps, use [Page actions](https://api.kde.org/frameworks/kirigami/html/classorg_1_1kde_1_1kirigami_1_1Page.html) and [Context Drawers](https://develop.kde.org/docs/getting-started/kirigami/components-drawers/#context-drawers) which show only actions contextually relevant to the visible content.
+- In Kirigami apps, use [Kirigami.Page.actions](https://api.kde.org/qml-org-kde-kirigami-page.html#actions-prop) and [Context Drawers](https://develop.kde.org/docs/getting-started/kirigami/components-drawers/#context-drawers) which show only actions contextually relevant to the visible content.
-- In QtWidgets apps, use [KConfigWidgets::KHamburgerMenu](https://api.kde.org/frameworks/kconfigwidgets/html/classKHamburgerMenu.html) to provide a curated list of the most important actions.
+- In QtWidgets apps, use [KConfigWidgets::KHamburgerMenu](https://api.kde.org/khamburgermenu.html) to provide a curated list of the most important actions.

 Determine which functionality is most important to your app and keep it visible by default; don't hide it behind menus, controls that appear on hover, keyboard shortcuts, or gestures.
 Any actions exclusively available via one of these means must be of low importance, because less experienced users will frequently miss them.